15 Open Source API Testing Tools For REST & SOAP Services

 - HttpsMaster project offers global options to customize your API request

 - Parameter capabilities enable you to include dynamic data with your request

-- You can use request chaining to leverage request items to include some data from previous request with the next request
+- You can use request chaining to leverage request items to include some data from the previous request with the next request